blake-regalia/linked-data.syntaxes/README.md

-# Syntax highlighting definitions for various Linked Data languages
+# Syntax highlighting for Linked Data developers

-Each syntax highlighter reflects a complete implementation of the grammar specification for its language.
-This provides highly-specific scoping and instant feedback on malformed code (i.e., invalid or misplaced tokens are easily identified).
+Each syntax highlighter in this package covers the entire grammar specification for its corresponding language, providing users with high-resolution scopes and instant feedback if malformed syntax is detected (i.e., invalid or misplaced tokens are easily identified).

 ### Install:
 Available on [Package Control](https://packagecontrol.io/packages/LinkedData) as `LinkedData` .